An exploration into a musical and cultural movement that you’ve definitely been influenced by, even if you didn’t realize it.

 His music, which he performed with his ensemble “Arkestra” in Chicago, drew from hard bop trends, and elegantly mingled the 1950s obsession with space exploration with links to Africa and Ancient Egypt.
 His ideas were further embraced in the 1970s by George Clinton.
 Mothership Connection, Parliament’s p-funk concept album, is the raw package: flying saucers, pyramids, and Maceo Parker and Fred Wesley (former members of the J.B.’s).
 The album is an invitation to the craziest funk party in the universe.
 Hugely influential, this album is regarded as one of Parliament’s best works.

 These two examples are simply cornerstones of a many sided polygon.
 Afrofuturism’s influence broadened through the 20th Century, and continues today.
 From the electronic scene of 1980s Detroit, to the broad musical palette of OutKast, to Kanye West, the music of Sun Ra continues to influence jazz artists in search of a transcendent musical and cultural aesthetic.

-Naomi Kavka is a neo-folk Canadiana songwriter, multi-instrumentalist, and performer from Prince George, BC.
-She can also be seen playing guitar in Surf band Children of the Wave.
-She can be reached by email at email@example.com
+Naomi Kavka is a songwriter, multi-instrumentalist, and performer who resides in Prince Rupert, BC.
+She loves writing and talking about music and also writes for Thimbleberry magazine.
+She can be reached by email at firstname.lastname@example.org